-The computer engineering major at Georgia Tech covers a broad set of areas, ranging from design of microprocessors to cloud computing and everything in between.
+The Bachelor of Science in Computer Engineering degree program covers a broad set of areas, ranging from design of microprocessors to cloud computing and everything in between.
 Students who major in computer engineering will learn about hardware, software, and computing principles in the context of important devices and systems such as smartphones, the Internet of Things, streaming systems, and large-scale computing and storage systems for the cloud.
+Teamwork, communication skills, and an interdisciplinary approach to problem solving are integrated into the senior elective sequence, including a senior design seminar and capstone design course.

 Blank Space (small)